ARCT2030 Materials and Small Constructions

 - Contact hours

-- lectures and tutorials: 34 hours for 10 weeks
+- lectures and Practical Classes: 34 hours for 10 weeks

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.